 We are giving you this notice because we want you to feel confident about the privacy and security of your personal information and because we would like to explain how we will use and process it.
 Shelby Finance Ltd, trading as ‘Dot Dot Loans’ (“we”, “us”, “our”, “Shelby Finance”), is the controller under applicable data protection laws.
 Shelby Finance is a subsidiary of Morses Club Limited.

 When we refer to "personal information" in this Privacy Notice, we mean information which identifies you as an individual (whether on its own or in connection with other information that we hold about you).
-For example, your name, address, email address, phone numbers, and perhaps some less obvious details like a list of payments you already make.
-We hold, use and share data about you in your capacity as a consumer for the purposes mentioned in this Privacy Notice.
+For example, your name, address, email address, phone numbers, and some less obvious details like a list of payments you already make and the IP address relevant to you as a visitor to our Dot Dot Loans website.
+More details can be found below.

-We have a Data Protection Officer who can be contacted by email at [email protected], by telephone on 0330 045 0725 or by post at:
+We have a Data Protection Officer who can be contacted by email at [email protected], by telephone on 0333 240 6215 or by post at:

 Data Protection Officer

 1 Colliers Way

 In addition, please refer to the ‘Contact Us’ section (below).